custom-components/ble_monitor/docs/ha_ble.md

 In the example, we have:

-- First AD element: `020106` (always the same),
+- First AD element: `020106` (always the same)
   - `0x02` = length (2 bytes)
     `0x01` = Flags
     `0x06` = in bits, this is `00000110`.
 Bit 1 and bit 2 are 1, meaning:
       Bit 1: “LE General Discoverable Mode”
       Bit 2: “BR/EDR Not Supported”

-- Second AD element: `0B161C182302C4090303BF13`,
+- Second AD element: `0B161C182302C4090303BF13` (HA BLE data)
   - `0x0B` = length (11 bytes)
     `0x16` = UUID16
     `0x1C182302C4090303BF13` = HA BLE data

+#### HA BLE data format (non-encrypted)

 The HA BLE data is the part that contains the data.
 The data can contain multiple measurements.
-The example contains both temperature data and humidity data.
+We continue with the example from above.

-- HA BLE data = `1C182302C4090303BF13`
+- HA BLE data = `0x1C182302C4090303BF13`
-  - `0x1C18` = The first two byte are the UUID16, which are assinged numbers that can be found in [this official document]https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf by the Bluetooth organization.
-For HA BLE we use the so called `GATT Service` = `User Data`.
-This part should always be `0x1C18`, as it is used to recognize a HA BLE message.
+  - `0x1C18` = The first two byte are the UUID16, which are assigned numbers that can be found in [this official document]https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf by the Bluetooth organization.
+For HA BLE we use the so called `GATT Service` = `User Data` (`0x1C18`) for non-encrypted messages.
+For encrypted messages, we use `GATT Service` = `Bond Management` (`0x1E18`).
+More information about encryption can be found further down this page.
+This part should always be `0x1C18` (non-encrypted) or `0x1E18` (encrypted), as it is used to recognize a HA BLE message.
   - `0x2302C409` = Temperature packet
   - `0x0303BF13` = Humidity packet